mattallen-it/iam-infrastructure-labs/Lab-03-Active-Directory-Domain-Setup/README.md

 This action establishes the Active Directory forest, which defines the security boundary and identity namespace for the environment.

+This defines the Active Directory forest as the primary security boundary and identity namespace for MRTG.

 ---

 ### Phase 2 — Prerequisite Validation